rishav-jha-mech/Cassandra-V2/README.md

 ## if i check back my website again on heroku or re deploy it making no changes the website starts working fine.

-# Enojy downloading Videos and Songs From Youtube for free
+# Enjoy downloading Videos and Songs From Youtube for free